Moonfall (film): Development

+Filming

 Filming began in Montreal in October 2020, after previously being planned for a spring start, and lasted for a total of 61 days.
 Michael Peña, Carolina Bartczak, Maxim Roy and Stephen Bogaert were added in January 2021, with Peña replacing Tucci in his role due to COVID-19 travel restrictions preventing Tucci from traveling to the production.
 Due to the COVID-19 pandemic, the film had to speed up its principal photography with an additional $5.6 million spent.
 Among the pandemic's restrictions were a lack of location shooting, forcing the construction of 135 different sets, built primarily on six stages on Grandé Studios.
 A museum in Florida contributed an original Space Shuttle cockpit, and NASA provided various data regarding the spacecraft.

 1,700 visual effects shots were done for Moonfall, primarily handled by four companies, Scanline VFX, Pixomondo, DNEG and Framestore.
 Scanline was involved as early as a teaser done during the production of Midway for the Cannes pitch, a shot of the Moon coming up behind the Earth that ended up in the finished film.